gofilipa/orals/perception_list.md

 * Chalmers, David and Andy Clark.
 "The Extended Mind."
 1998.
 PDF.
 * Shaviro, Steven. *The Universe of Things: On Speculative Realism*, 2014.
 Print.
 * Hayles, Katherine N. *Cognitive  Unconscious*, 2017.
 PDF.
-* Ramon y Cajal, Santiago. *The Beautiful Brain: The Drawings of Santiago Ramon y Cajal*, 2017.
-Print.

 ### Thinking/Feeling: Neuroscience
 * Varela, Francisco, Evan Thompson, and Eleanor Rosch. *The Embodied Mind: Cognitive Science and Human Experience*, 1991.
 PDF.
 * Damasio, Antonio.
 First chapter from *The Feeling of What Happens*, 2000.
 * Malabou, Catherine.
 Chapter from *What Should We Do with Our Brain?*, 2008.
 * Damasio, Antonio. *Self Comes to Mind*, 2010.
-* Hudsvedt, Siri.
-"The Shaking Woman or A History of My Nerves," 2010.
 * Noe, Alva. *Out of Our Heads: Why You Are Not Your Brain, and Other Lessons from the Biology of Consciousness*, 2010.
 * Dahaene, Stanislas. *Reading in the Brain: The New Science of How We Read*, 2010.
 * LeDoux, Joseph.
 Chapter from *Anxious: Using the Brain to Understand and Treat Fear and Anxiety*, 2015.